unicesi/EketalCompiler/test/README.md

   You must have maven installed

-  Inside the parent project (../co.edu.icesi.eketal.parent-master/) run (with maven) the following command:
+  Inside the parent project (../co.edu.icesi.eketal.parent-master/) run the following commands from the bash:

 ```
 export MAVEN_OPTS="-Xmx512m -XX:MaxPermSize=256m"